karolsluszniak/cloudless-box/README.md

 First, visit the [Get Chef](https://downloads.chef.io/chef-dk/) page, download Chef Development Kit for your operating system and install it.
 Then, visit the [Hosted Chef](https://manage.chef.io/login) page and sign in to Chef Manage or register for a free account.

 If you've just created new account, you'll have to authorize your computer with the Chef server.
-Visit [Chef Manage](https://manage.chef.io/) and click *Administration* and *Organizations*.
+Visit [Chef Manage](https://manage.chef.io/) and navigate to *Administration* » *Organizations*.
 There, you can download the *Starter Kit*.
 Do so.
-After downloading it, copy the `.chef` directory inside it to your home directory:
+After downloading it, copy Chef credentials to your home directory:

     mkdir ~/.chef
     cp <starter-kit-path>/.chef/* ~/.chef/

-You are now ready to work with your Hosted Chef account.
+You are now ready to work with your Hosted Chef server.

-### Install cloudless-box
+### Prepare cookbooks

-Next step is to upload **cloudless-box** to your Hosted Chef account.
+Next step is to upload **cloudless-box** to your Hosted Chef server.
 Invoke the following:

     git clone https://github.com/karolsluszniak/cloudless-box.git
     cd cloudless-box
     berks install
     berks upload

-Now you have **cloudless-box** cookbook and all its dependencies ready on your Hosted Chef account.
+Now you have **cloudless-box** cookbook and all its dependencies ready on your Hosted Chef server.

 ### Bootstrap new server